-This 18-month program is designed to engage seasoned library managers who have the desire and potential for the highest levels of leadership in public libraries.
-It exposes them to to themes, case studies, experiences, and relationships with outstanding current leaders to augment their preparedness.
-The Program includes frank and confidential sessions (in-depth “site visits”) with senior library executive teams, an instructional program with key learning outcomes, individual mentorship opportunities, and personal and online networking within a close 20-member cohort of colleagues.
+The 15-month program is designed to engage seasoned library managers who have the desire and potential for the highest levels of leadership in public libraries.
+It exposes them to themes, experiences, and relationships to augment their preparedness.
+The Program combines frank (and confidential sessions) with senior library executives, an instructional program with key learning outcomes, individual mentorship, and group work with peer leaders from across the country in a 22-member cohort.

 Here is what current library leaders are saying about PLLeaders:

 “The PLLF program was created to support the development of strategic senior library administrators who can better identify, understand and manage the issues that public library systems will face in the coming years.
 With the role of public libraries at a crossroads, the need for this type of professional development program is even more critical than ever.”